ppickfor/infra/NOTES.md

 ```
 ## Configure domain name
 create  config/env domain in do console
-delegate subdomain is main domain registrar (dyn in my case to DO)
+delegate subdomain in main domain registrar (dyn in my case to DO)
 # Find image id

 ```